 Frequently Asked Questions

-Why is 360 SaniClean unlike traditional cleaning/janitorial services?
+Why is 360 SaniClean unlike traditional cleaning and janitorial services?

-360 SaniClean specializes in sanitizing/disinfecting making sure that your facility is safer and healthier for employees, patrons, or residents by preventing and controlling the spread of harmful microbes which may cause illness.
-Traditional cleaning/janitorial services are centered around cleaning, or using friction to remove all dirt, dust, debris, and contamination to expose any remaining germs to the effects of a sanitizer or disinfectant later used.
+360 SaniClean specializes in cleaning/sanitizing/disinfecting to make sure facility environments are safer and healthier by preventing and controlling the spread of harmful disease and infection.
+Traditional approaches to disinfecting and sanitizing can’t keep up with the rising infectious disease crisis.
+Many cleaning and janitorial services don’t have the tools or systems to get the job done effectively or on time.
+The result is unsafe, potentially contaminated environments ripe for breeding and spreading disease.
+We offer multi-step programs that can more effectively prevent the spread of infection in your space.
+Our cleaning technicians use sufficient friction and mechanical force to remove dirt, dust, debris, and other contaminates from the surface to expose any remaining germs to the touch-less electrostatic sanitizing and disinfecting phase of service.
 While some cleaning/janitorial companies do include sanitizing and disinfecting in their list of services, often times the results are not up to par due to inadequate or improper equipment/methods.
-We pride ourselves on using the the safest, most effective equipment and chemical alternatives for your sanitizing and disinfecting needs.
+We pride ourselves on using the the safest, most effective equipment and chemical alternatives for your cleaning, sanitizing, and disinfecting needs.

 What Are The Differences Between Cleaning, Sanitizing, and Disinfecting?